-In July2015, DRC/DDG opened a new country programme in Nigeria focusing on responding to the huge humanitarian needs and challenges in the North East of Nigeria.
-Nigeria’s north-east is currently experiencing a significant humanitarian crisis, which has been the result of the ongoing-armed conflict between Boko Haram, the Nigerian military and the Multi-National Task Force in the north-east.
-An estimated 14.8 million people are affected by the conflict, which has led to a state of emergency being declared in three North-Eastern states and spill-over effects into neighbouring countries.
-High insecurity in the region has made access for humanitarian actors extremely difficult and further exacerbating the situation.
-DRC/DDG operations are focused on Yola and Mubi in Adamawa State Maiduguri of in Borno State.
-DRCs focused initially on meeting the basic needs of urban caseloads as well as supporting outreach to affected areas and displacement camps and host communities (protection, Mine Risk Education, WASH, food security, livelihood and NFI/shelter).
-DRC/DDG has a representational office in Abuja and a larger coordination and field based implementation office in Yola, Adamawa State.
+In July 2015, the Danish Refugee Council/Danish Demining Group opened a new country programme in Nigeria focusing on responding to the huge humanitarian needs and challenges in the North East of Nigeria.
+Nigeria’s north-east is currently experiencing a significant humanitarian crisis, which has been the result of the ongoing-armed conflict between Boko Haram, the Nigerian military and the Multinational Joint Task Force in the North-East.
+An estimated 14.8 million people are affected by the conflict, which has led to a state of emergency being declared in three North-Eastern states and has had spill-over effects in neighbouring countries.
+A lack of security in the region has made access for humanitarian actors extremely difficult and made the situation even worse.
+DRC/DDG operations are focused on Yola and Mubi in Adamawa State of Maiduguri in Borno State.
+DRC initially focused on meeting the basic needs of urban caseloads as well as supporting outreach to affected areas and displacement camps and host communities (protection, Mine Risk Education, WASH, food security, livelihood and NFI/shelter).
+DRC/DDG has a representational office in Abuja and a larger coordination and field-based implementation office in Yola, Adamawa State.

-To meet this urgent and growing need DRC recently deployed and emergency response team to support a scale up of DRC’s response initially in delivery of food aid to affected communities with additional projects expected to support emergency protection, shelter and WASH needs.
+To meet this urgent and growing need DRC recently deployed and emergency response team to support an up-scaling of DRC’s response, initially in delivery of food aid to affected communities with additional projects expected to support emergency protection, shelter and WASH needs.